S3RAPH-1M/EscapeFromTushonka-SDK/README.md

-# Escape From Tarkov SDK
+# Escape From Tushonka SDK

-This project is meant for the modders who want to work on custom assets for Escape From Tarkov.
+This project is meant for the modders who want to work on custom assets for Escape From Tushonka.